Catholic priests burn Harry Potter books in Poland

 Photographs show three priests carrying a basket of books and other items, including an African-styled face mask through a church to an outside fire pit.

-Priests are seen saying prayers over the fire pit where other items, including a 'Hello Kitty' umbrella and a Hindu religious figurine, are also burning.
+Priests are seen saying prayers over the fire pit where other items, including a book from the Twilight vampire-themed fantasy romance series, a 'Hello Kitty' umbrella and a Hindu religious figurine, are also burning.

+Father Jan Kucharski, the priest in the Gdansk parish where the book burning took place, told the natemat.pl news website on Monday that they had burned items "linked to the occult and magic."

+"Aside from the books, there were talismans and amulets.
+Parishioners brought them to put things in order" as part of spring cleaning, added the priest, who is also listed as an exorcist on the Gdansk diocese official website.

+Kucharczyk dismissed comparisons to the cultural censorship of totalitarian regimes like Nazi Germany.

+"We know what's harmful to our faithful so that's why we held an event like this.
+I'd even call it evangelical," he told natemat.pl.

-Contacted by AFP on Monday, the Polish Episcopate and local bishop acknowledged the incident but declined to comment.
-The local parish did not answer calls.
+Contacted by AFP on Monday, the Polish Episcopate and Gdansk diocese acknowledged the incident but declined to comment.

-The book burning took place "after the 10:00 am mass on Sunday, at 11:00 am," an unnamed parishioner at the church in the northern Polish city of Gdansk told the TVN24 commercial news channel.

-"And these offerings, which were brought (to the church) during the week, were taken in front of the church and there was a bonfire."
+Father Wojciech Parfianowicz, a spokesman from the Koszalin-Kolobrzeg diocese where the "SMS from Heaven" group is based, condemned the book burning as "inappropriate".

+But he told the Polish PAP news agency that the event risked "diverting attention from real spiritual dangers" posed by "the occult or magic".

 "I'd like to believe this is a joke...
 Seriously?
 Are people burning fantasy literature in the 21st century in some kind of sick ritual?!" one Facebook user said in a comment underneath the post.